 Eleven states, including South Carolina, Texas, and Alaska, filed a lawsuit in Kansas challenging the SAVE Plan.
 U.S. District Judge Daniel Crabtree dismissed some claims by eight of the states but allowed these three states to proceed with their legal challenge.
 Additionally, seven other states filed a lawsuit in Missouri against the student debt relief plan.

-Judge Crabtree, appointed by Democratic former President Barack Obama, raised concerns about the lack of clear authorization for the “unprecedented and dramatic expansion” of -based repayment plans under the Higher Education Act of 1965.
+Judge Crabtree, appointed by Democratic former President Barack Obama, raised concerns about the lack of clear authorization for the “unprecedented and dramatic expansion” of income-based repayment plans under the Higher Education Act of 1965.
 He noted an estimate by lawyers for certain states that the SAVE Plan would come with a hefty price tag of $475 billion over a decade.

 The legal battle over President Joe Biden’s student debt relief plan highlights the ongoing political divide over the issue of student loan forgiveness.
 While the administration continues to advocate for such relief, Republican-led states have successfully halted further implementation of the plan.
 The future of student debt relief efforts remains uncertain as the fight over the SAVE Plan continues in the courts.